 So wait until all the snow has melted, the ground has thawed, and your lawn begins to turn green before you start to rake grass in spring.

 I know you’re itching to get out there, and spring is a great time to do other types of yard clean up tasks.

 It’s a great time to do things like picking up any fallen tree branches, dog poo, or other debris on the lawn… but leave the lawn rake in storage for a few more weeks.

-Don’t worry, there are plenty of spring gardening tasks that you can do to prepare your gardens for spring that will keep you busy long enough for your grass to wake up so you can finally rake the lawn!
+Don’t worry, there are plenty of spring garden clean up tasks that will keep you busy long enough for your grass to wake up so you can finally rake the lawn!
 Just remember to resist the urge to rake the lawn in early spring.

 More Spring Gardening Tips

 - Pruning Plants: The Complete Step-By-Step Guide

 - Spreading Mulch Tips: Best & Easiest Way To Lay Mulch Evenly

 - How To Trim Tree Branches: A Step-By-Step Guide For Beginners

 Share your early spring lawn care tips in the comments section below.